Question: What do these claims have in common?

 - Quantified value.

-Following the value proposition, your positioning statement needs to indicate how you are able to deliver that value in a unique way.
+Following the value proposition, your positioning statement needs to indicate how you can uniquely deliver that value.
 You do this by taking “positions.”
 Positions are the unique places you want to occupy in the customer’s mind.
 These are your competitive advantages that produce your value proposition.
 It’s where you claim to be the best.

 Positions are the unique places you occupy in the customer’s mind where you claim to be the best.